-In Section 2 we develop the model structure for serial processes and discuss some of its properties.
-In Section 3 control of serial processes is discussed.
-One popular multivariable controller is MPC, and to be able to use theory for linear systems, we summarize in Appendix A how to express an unconstrained MPC combined with a state estimator on state space and transfer function form.
-This was not available for the controller we have used, so that a detailed description is given by Faanes (2003, Chapter 5).
-The ideas of the paper are illustrated through an example with pH neutralization in three stages (section 4).
-The paper is concluded by a short discussion (section 5) and the conclusions in section 6.
+In Section 2 we develop the model structure for serial processes and discuss some of their properties.
+In Section 3 the control of serial processes is discussed, and the division of the controller in feedforward, feedback and resetting blocks is presented.
+One popular multivariable controller is MPC, and to be able to use the theory for linear systems, we summarize in Appendix A how to express an unconstrained MPC combined with a state estimator on state space and transfer function form, see more details in Faanes and Skogestad (2003b).
+The ideas of the paper are further illustrated through an example with pH neutralization in three stages (section 4).
+The paper is concluded by a short discussion (section 5) and conclusion (section 6).